ACQUIRED ADULT FLATFOOT DEFORMITY

 - The use of comfort shoes.

-- Activity modification to avoid exacerbating activities.
+- Activity modification to avoid exacerbating activities and strengthening to build support.

 - Weight loss if indicated.